goauthentik/authentik/website/integrations/services/sharepoint-se/index.md

 :::note
 There are many ways to implement SSO mechanism within Microsoft SharePoint Server.

-This guidelines provides the procedure to integrate Authentik with OIDC provider based on Microsoft documentations.
+These guidelines provides the procedure to integrate Authentik with OIDC provider based on Microsoft documentations.
 (cf. https://learn.microsoft.com/en-us/sharepoint/security-for-sharepoint-server/set-up-oidc-auth-in-sharepoint-server-with-msaad)

 In addition, it provides the procedure to enable claims augmentations in order to resolve group memberships.